Metal Clay Materials, Tools, Supplies and Equipment

 The only required material is metal clay, although you may want to add other materials discussed in subsequent sections.

-If you wish to work in silver, purchase Art Clay Silver or PMC in your choice of formula (see my guide to silver and gold metal clay brands and formulas).
-Lump clay is a must.
+If you wish to work in silver, purchase fine silver, sterling silver or enriched sterling silver clay, either in a ready-to-use lump form or in powdered form (easily mixed with water to form lump clay) in your choice of brand or formula.
 You may also wish to purchase syringe clay in a compatible formula.
 Fine silver sheet or paper type clay, while optional, is useful for bezels and cutting or punching out applique.embellishments.

 Buying prepared plain silver clay paste is optional, since you can easily mix up as much as you need for any project simply by mashing in the desired quantity of water a drop or two at a time into lump clay.
 The new formula of Art Clay Silver paste has some of the properties of its old "oil paste" product and can be used to join silver metal to silver metal.
-You can also mix up a homemade PMC3 oil paste that can be used for extra-strong joints on either unfired or fired metal clay (or metal) by diluting lump clay with water and pure essential lavender oil or with Sherri Haab's PasteMaker solution.
+You can also mix up silver clay oil paste that can be used for extra-strong joints on either unfired or fired metal clay (or metal) by diluting certain brands of silver lump clay with water and pure essential lavender oil (or certain other essential oils) or with Sherri Haab's PasteMaker solution.
 See my article on how to make homemade metal clay oil paste for more information.

 Base Metal Clay